As Ithers See Us

 Posts will appear when I think I’ve something to say.
 If that means lengthy gaps then so be it …

 As I’ve explained in posts here and elsewhere, I’m a member of the Labour Party (still, though no longer active in any way).
-I voted Yes in 2014 to independence for Scotland, but not with any great conviction.
+I voted Yes in 2014 to independence for Scotland, but not – I confess – with any great conviction or enthusiasm.
 My instincts are more “Devo Max” than outright separatism for its own sake.

 It wasn’t Brexit that destroyed that dream but the earlier massive enlargement of the EU, particularly in admitting the former Eastern Bloc countries.
 That was the right move I accept, but the unintended/unforeseen consequence was that it reinforced the positions of the pre-existing member states and weakened the notion of unity across the organisation as a whole.
 (Thatcher won after all: a wider but shallower EU.)
 In the UK it has led ultimately to the moat and drawbridge being put back in place.

 As regards Scotland, I think we’re a long way from being ready for independence in terms of policy development and organisational infrastructure.
-It doesn’t actually matter much what the specific currency choice might be, for example, but you do need to have a firm plan for doing something.
-(Me?
-I still haven’t seen an objective, persuasive argument against joining the Euro.)
+It really isn’t critical as to what the specific currency choice should be, for example, but you do need to have a firm plan for doing something.

 I commented at the time of the 2014 referendum on the danger of the widespread downplaying of the impact of the transitional process and period that would be necessary; what we know about Brexit so far just reinforces that point.